revealjs-codemirror/demonstration/README.md

-demonstration
+Demonstration
 =============

-A repository to describe the reveal.js-codemirror plugin
+A repository to describe the reveal.js-codemirror plugin.